 enalgo to give sth up tuvo que ceder en su empeño she had to give up o/or abandon the undertaking ceder aalgo to give in tosth no cedió a la tentación she did not give in to o/or yield to temptation

 - 2 2.1 [fiebre] to go down; [dolor] to ease, lessen; [tormenta] to ease up, abate; [viento] to drop, die down, abate; [frío] to abate, ease 2.2 [valor/divisa] to ease, drift

-- 3 3.1 [muro/puente/cuerda] (romperse, soltarse) to give way las tablas cedieron por el peso the boards gave way under the weight el elástico ya está cediendo the elastic is starting to go o is getting loose 3.2 [cuero/zapatos/muelles] (dar de sí) to give me está un poco estrecho, pero ya cederá it's a bit tight but it'll give
+- 3 3.1 [muro/puente/cuerda] (romperse, soltarse) to give way las tablas cedieron por el peso the boards gave way under the weight el elástico ya está cediendo the elastic is starting to go o/or is getting loose 3.2 [cuero/zapatos/muelles] (dar de sí) to give me está un poco estrecho, pero ya cederá it's a bit tight but it'll give

 Find clear and straightforward guidance that will help you improve your Spanish grammar, pronunciation, and writing skills...